TanStack/table/README.md

 />
 ```

-These callbacks are executed with each render of the element with three parameters:
+These callbacks are executed with each render of the element with four parameters:
  1. Table State
-1. RowInfo (undefined if not applicable)
+ 2. RowInfo (undefined if not applicable)
-1. Column (undefined if not applicable)
+ 3. Column (undefined if not applicable)
-1. React Table Instance
+ 4. React Table Instance

 This makes it extremely easy to add, say... a row click callback!
 ```javascript